lidafa0206/Radmc3d_Simulation/README.md

 ## 0.Example ##
 You can execute the Radmc3d_Simulation.py file.

-The DS_Tau_b6avgf.dat file represents the radial distribution of observed flux, while the DS_Tau.txt file represents the observed Spectral Energy Distribution (SED).
+The DS_Tau_b6avgf.dat file gives the radial intensity profile of DS Tau that is extracted from the ALMA band6 continuum image, while the DS_Tau.txt file is the observed Spectral Energy Distribution (SED) of DS Tau.

 ## 1.Configuring the environment: This determines the program's working directory ##
 Related parameters: pathIn